Do I Have To Eliminate All Carbohydrates From My Diet?

 - A small side of a low-fat dairy drink or food or a small piece of fruit

 Do you try to follow a diet low in carbohydrates?
-Do you find it challenging to stick with the recommended 45-60 grams of carbohydrates per day in your diet?
+Do you find it challenging to stick with the recommended 45-60 grams of carbohydrates per meal in your diet?
 Tell us more about your experience in the comments!